Intershop

 The Intershop in Berlin Friedrichstraße underground train station, accessible from West Berlin only, c.
 1990, the only one with shop windows.
 East German books, as on display here, were not sold in normal Intershop stores.

-Intershop was a chain of government-owned and operated retail stores in the German Democratic Republic (GDR, East Germany) in which only hard currencies (and later Forum checks) could be used to purchase high-quality goods, usually from or associated with Western countries.
+Intershop was a chain of government-owned and operated retail stores in the German Democratic Republic (GDR, East Germany) from 1962 until 1990 in which only hard currencies (and later Forum checks) could be used to purchase high-quality goods, usually from or associated with Western countries.
 The East German mark was not accepted as payment.
 Intershop was originally oriented towards visitors from Western countries, and later became an outlet where East Germans could purchase goods they could not otherwise obtain.
 An unintended consequence was that ordinary East Germans had some insight into the selection of goods available in the West, which they could then compare with the rather limited offerings available in their own country.

 Product offerings

 Intershops sold imported products such as cigarettes, liquor, appliances and even car accessories.
 It even sold quality East German products that were exported and then re-imported.
-Those items were sometimes sold at a lower price than the same product, as sold in domestic shops.
+Those items were sometimes sold at a lower price than the same product sold in domestic shops.